daveydee33/websockets-online-check/README.md

 - Keep updating on Client Side (Timeout?)
 - Implement Secure - WSS and HTTPS
 - Display Time to Server, Time to Client, and Total
-- Handle when Server Offline
+- Handle when Server Offline, or Restart when connection dies
 - Add Control over Interval and Start/Stop